frank-schley/WeatherSim/README.md

 ## Testing
 1. Ensure `run_tests.sh` has execution permissions
 2. Execute: `./run_tests`
+3. A small report will be printed.
+All Tests should pass with 99% test coverage.

 ## Running the project
 1. Ensure `run_sim.py` has execution permissions
 2. Modify `config.ini` to control configuration
 2. Execute: `./run_sim.py`

+## Design goals
+To have fun and explore TDD for building simulations.